chriskormaris/NaiveBayesClassifierInPython/README.md

 ![Laplace Smoothing vector](http://latex.codecogs.com/gif.latex?probOfFeatureVectorBelongingToSpam%20%3D%20\frac{P(C%3D1)}{P(featureVector)}%20\cdot%20\prod_i%20\frac{frequencyInSpamClassForToken[i]%20&plus;%201}%20{numberOfWordsInSpamClass%20&plus;%20|V|})

 We do the same for the ham class.
-We can omit the term *P(featureVector)* since it's the same for both 2 classes.
+We can omit the term `P(featureVector)` since it's the same for both 2 classes.
 The probability of the 2 which is bigger, indicates the category that the given test document and its feature vector is more likely to belong to.
-Also, it is a good idea to use the numerically stable "logsumexp trick", thus taking sum of exponentials, rather than multiplications of probabilities.
+Also, it is a good idea to use the numerically stable `logsumexp trick`, thus taking sum of exponentials, rather than multiplications of probabilities.

-The execution results of the classifier delivered an accuracy of **96.92 %**, while using 1000 features tokens, and also the same accuracy, while using 100 features tokens.
+The execution results of the classifier delivered an accuracy of `96.92 %`, while using 1000 features tokens, and also the same accuracy, while using 100 features tokens.

-**Notes**
+### Notes

 * Statistics show that the Naive-Bayes classifier has a higher accuracy on a small corpus, rather than a big corpus.
-* Console execution results are included in the "console_outputs" folder.
+* Console execution results are included in the `console_outputs` folder.